huskeypm/poissonnernstplanck/README.md

 * Quick summary
 Code in support of nanoporous paper

 1) KClonlyPNP.py is used to calculate the KCl ionic conductance in a 3D single nanopre.
-The corresponding .geo file is "3D_pore.geo" in "Geometries" directory.
+The corresponding .geo file is "3D_pore.geo".

 2) CaCl2onlyPNP.py is used to calculate the CaCl2 ionic conductance in a 3D channel.
-The corresponding .geo file is "3D_channel.geo" in "Geometries" directory.
+The corresponding .geo file is "3D_channel.geo".

 3) CF_buffer.py is used to calculate the CF permeability in the hexgonal unit cell with buffers.
-The corresponding .geo file is "hexgonal.geo" in "Geometries" directory.
+The corresponding .geo file is "hexgonal.geo"

 * Version
+1.0

 ### How do I get set up? ###